conorlacey/Lab-4/lab-04.md

     ## # … with 6 variables: address <chr>, city <chr>, state <chr>, zip <chr>,
     ## #   longitude <dbl>, latitude <dbl>

+It appears there are no dennys located outside the U.S. in this dataset.

 ### Exercise 6

 …